 According to its “about” section, Creepy LA is concerned with “the scary” in the Los Angeles area.
 Don’t go there expecting to read about car-dependency, methane leaks, or megadroughts, though; David Markland’s creep is mostly of an historical or supernatural sort.

-Curbed LA is the local offshoot of New York‘s Curbed, the network of which now covers about a dozen cities, famously referring to any newly built , four-story mixed-use building as a “game-changer.”
-Eater LA is the restaurant listicle-producing wing and Racked LA covers fashion and something called “wellness.”
+Curbed LA is the local offshoot of New York City‘s Curbed, the flagship of a network that at its peak covered about a dozen cities.
+It was famous for referring to any newly built, four-story mixed-use building as a “game-changer.”
+Curbed LA spawned Eater LA, a site that generates restaurant listicles, and Racked LA, which covers fashion and something called “wellness.”
 Sadly, Curbed LA ended its run in June 2020.

 DISCOVER LOS ANGELES (2003-present)

-Created by the LA Tourism & Convention Board, Discover Los Angeles is as predictably boosterish and breezy as one might expect an authorized biography to be.
-More surprising is its frequent focus on affordability, exemplified by its publishing of calendars of free events such as museum free days and outdoor film screenings.
+Created by the LA Tourism & Convention Board, Discover Los Angeles is as predictably boosterish and breezy as one might expect an authorized tourist site to be.
+More surprising though is its frequent focus on affordability, exemplified by its publishing of calendars of free events such as museum free days and outdoor film screenings.

 DTLA Rising with Brigham Yen was Brigham Yen’s (yes, that’s his real name) Downtown Los Angeles-focused real estate blog.

 THE EASTSIDER (2008-present)